AVSaiKumar/OfflineXcode/README.md

    - Offline-to-offline transfers enable secure transactions without internet connectivity.
    - Precise index matching and signature verification ensure transaction integrity and prevent replay attacks.
    - The Secure Enclave safeguards sensitive data and processes transactions securely.
+   - Similarly the receiver  can then choose to spend it immediately to other person or transfer it to their bank when online.

 **Additional Information**